orthopteroid/EftirlitSeven/README.md

 ## Single file Control Daemon (e7d)

 The control daemon in E7 is a console app with streamlined use of epoll to handle singals, netlink and stdin commands.
-The daemon also uses some command-string parsing tricks (C++11 constexpr string hash calculation) that hopefully aren't too clever.
+The daemon also uses some command-string parsing tricks (C++ constexpr string hash calculation) that hopefully aren't too clever.

 ## Firewall State Control (defs.x)